jodiedoubleday/newromney/about.md

 ---
+layout: default
 title: about
-permalink: "/about/"
 heading: What's it all about?
-layout: default
 ---
 A Community Event, Revitalising Community Spirit